danielnegoita/crawler-app/README.md

 ### PHP Technical Assessment Template

+#### *Note: Don't forget to check the [Explanation.md](https://github.com/danielnegoita/crawler-app/blob/main/Explanation.md) file for the setup instructions and explanation about the decisions made while building the app.
+##
 #### Task 1: Build an app or plugin that delivers the desired outcome
 We want you to build a PHP app or WordPress plugin that provides the desired outcome.